iamklager/lean_gym/backlog.md

 - Improve overall design
 - Add back screen switching animations in a way that makes sense.
-- Add different tabs:
-  - Workout: Contains workout selection, edition and the current workout
-  - History: Shows the history for each exercise, as well as body weight
+- Add history tab?: Shows the history for each exercise, as well as body weight
-  - Settings: Set pause timer, pause vibration, and maybe pause alarm sound.
+- Implement settings: Set pause timer, pause vibration, and maybe pause alarm sound.
 Enable export of database.
-- Add pause timer sound
+- Replace pause timer sound if it does not get fixed by the devs.
-- Add pause timer vibration
+- Test pause timer vibration.
 - Only show dates on x-axis where there are values?